19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) the application under section 98(1) for an order against the solicitor to show cause is withdrawn or dismissed;

-(c) the application under section 98(5) to make absolute an order against the solicitor to show cause is withdrawn or discharged; or
+(c) the application under section 98(5) to make a final order pursuant to an order against the solicitor to show cause is withdrawn or discharged; or

 [42/2005 wef 01/01/2006]

-(d) the order against the solicitor to show cause has been made absolute,
+(d) a final order has been made against the solicitor pursuant to an order to show cause,

+[42/2005 wef 01/01/2006]

 the suspension of the practising certificate of the solicitor shall terminate immediately.